Woman who drowned her five kids in a bathtub refuses own release from mental hospital

 Mr Parnham, however, appealed and helped overturn the verdict.
 Yates was then found not guilty due to insanity in a 2006 retrial.

-She confessed to methodically killing her five children one at a time in the bathtub of her home in 2001.
+She confessed to methodically killing her five children one at a time in the bathtub of her home in 2001 when she was suffering from severe postpartum depression, postpartum psychosis and schizophrenia.

 In her confession, she said her two-year-old son Luke was drowned by her first, after which she drowned three-year-old Paul and five-year-old John.
 Yates had told police she had laid them out on a bed and wrapped them in a sheet after drowning them.